Kanabee/StockTrend/README.md

 The answer this implementation arrives at is largely **no**, and reporting that plainly is part of the result.

+Testing across eight series also surfaced a second finding that was not the original goal: **the standard baseline comparison is itself exploitable.** When the market direction flips between the training and test windows, comparing against the training-period majority can manufacture an edge of several percentage points out of nothing.
+One of the eight series does exactly this.
+Catching it required adding a second, stricter baseline — described below.

 ---

 ## Design Decisions